Sheer Yakh

 Denser and chewier than any scoop you know — it pulls slightly as the spoon lifts, then melts slow and rich on the tongue.
 The flavor is unmistakably floral: cardamom warm and resinous up front, rosewater perfuming the finish, both carried on cold sweet cream.
 Crushed pistachios give little bursts of salt and crunch against the silk.
 It eats like the love-child of gelato and kulfi.

 Constant hand-scraping against the salt-chilled metal is what gives sheer yakh its body.
 A tub of ice and rock salt drops well below 0°C (the salt depresses the freezing point of water), freezing the cream fast at the canister wall; scraping it back into the centre and stirring keeps ice crystals tiny while folding in very little air.
-Low aeration plus cornstarch (and traditionally salep) thickening the base is exactly why the texture turns dense, chewy, and slow-melting rather than light and fluffy.
-Heating the base first gelatinizes the starch so it can hold the water and stop large ice crystals forming.
+Low aeration plus a stretch-and-stiffen thickener is exactly why the texture turns dense, chewy, and slow-melting rather than light and fluffy: traditionally that thickener is salep (wild-orchid powder), sometimes with a little mastic, while home cooks more often substitute cornstarch.
+Whatever the thickener, heating the base first gelatinizes it so it can hold the water and stop large ice crystals forming.

 Variations